ologio/monobiome/README.md

 backgrounds, `fg0-fg3` for foregrounds, and `gray` for a central gray tone.
-The relative properties (lightness differences, contrast ratios) between colors assigned to these identifiers are preserved regardless of biome or harshness (e.g., `bg3` and `grey` are _always_ separated by 20 lightness points in any theme).
-As a result, applying `monobiome` themes to specific applications can effectively boil down to defining a single "relative template" that uses these identifiers, after which any of the 24 theme options can applied immediately.
+The relative properties (lightness differences, contrast ratios) between colors assigned to these identifiers are preserved regardless of biome or harshness (e.g., `bg3` and `gray` are _always_ separated by 20 lightness points in any theme).
+As a result, applying `monobiome` themes to specific applications can effectively boil down to defining a single "relative template" that uses these identifiers, after which any of the 36 theme options can applied immediately.

 Read more about how themes are created in [DESIGN](DESIGN.md).